ruby-amqp/rubymarchhare.info/articles/guides.md

 This guide covers:

  * Exchange types
- * How to declare AMQP exchanges with Bunny
+ * How to declare AMQP exchanges with March Hare
  * How to publish messages
  * Exchange propreties
  * Fanout exchanges